Retirement Savings Plans and Investment Funds

 Self-Funded Retirement Plan – 403(b)

-To supplement your 401(a) Plan savings, eligible employees may also choose to enroll in the Self-Funded Retirement Plan to make their own pre-tax contribution up to the Internal Revenue Service (IRS) annual limit.
+Eligible employees may choose to enroll in the Self-Funded Retirement Plan to make their own pre-tax contribution up to the Internal Revenue Service (IRS) annual limit.
 This is a 403(b) voluntary retirement plan.
 You can enroll or change your elections in the 403(b) Plan at any time.
 All changes will be effective with the next available payroll.

 Automatic Enrollment into the 403(b) Plan

-As of July 14, 2021, new employees and rehires, including temps on the Tufts Payroll, will be automatically enrolled with a 6% contribution in the 403(b) Plan after 35 days of employment.
+New employees and rehires, including temporary employees on Tufts payroll, are automatically enrolled with a 6% contribution in the 403(b) Plan after 35 days of employment.
+You will be notified of this automatic enrollment by mail from Fidelity at your home address.
 If you wish to choose another deferral percentage or opt out of this benefit (0%), you must change your election accordingly during your initial 35-day enrollment period.
 All changes will be effective with the next available payroll.

 Once your 403(b) contribution is processed, it cannot be refunded until you are eligible for a distribution*.
 You may increase or decrease your 403(b) deferral at any time in the future.
 All changes will be effective with the next available payroll.